 ITPC has been monitoring the scale up and quality of HIV treatment in different countries around the world over the last decade.
 Through this work, we’ve refined a model for community-led monitoring known as a community treatment observatory (CTO).

 Pioneered by ITPC, a CTO is a mechanism that systematically collects data to monitor trends on treatment access along the HIV Cascade to be used for targeted action.
 Monitoring of health systems by communities increases government accountability and informs targeted advocacy actions that can improve HIV treatment, particularly for key populations.
-Learn more about CTOs in our comprehensive guide: The CTO Model Explained.
-Available in English and French.

 Most recently, ITPC has been implementing the Regional Community Treatment Observatory in West Africa (RCTO-WA), a project led by ITPC Global and ITPC West Africa, and including partners in 11 West African countries.
 Funded by the Global Fund, the three-year project is empowering networks of people living with HIV to systematically collect and analyze qualitative and quantitative data on barriers to access.
 The goal is to increase access to treatment in 11 West African countries: Benin, Côte d’Ivoire, Gambia, Ghana, Guinea, Guinea Bissau, Liberia, Mali, Senegal, Sierra Leone and Togo.